A car's age impacts auto insurance costs, with older cars being cheaper to insure as they depreciate.

 Older cars can be more expensive to insure in certain situations listed below.

-Antique or Classic Cars- These cars may require special insurance policies, which can be more expensive than regular coverage.
+1. Antique or Classic Cars- These cars may require special insurance policies to value the car at its collectors value.
+These can be more expensive than regular coverage.

-Expensive or Hard-to-Find Parts- Some older cars, especially rare or discontinued models, may have costly or hard-to-find parts, which makes auto insurance more expensive.
+3. Expensive or Hard to Find Parts - Some older cars, especially rare or discontinued models, may have expensive or hard to find parts.
+This makes auto insurance more expensive because of the cost to fix the car after a collision.

 What Type of Insurance Coverage is Best for Old Cars?